British Science Week – Best 2024 stress-free experiments and ideas

 - Taking primary science to the next level

 - The best no-stress, low-budget science experiments

 - Why primary teachers shouldn’t avoid practical science

 What is British Science Week?

-It’s a programme of thousands of events running throughout the whole of the UK, with no restrictions on who can organise events, the topics on which they are focused, the audience or the venue.
+It’s a programme of thousands of events running throughout the whole of the UK, with no restrictions on who can organise events.
+You’re free to choose the topic, audience and venue of your event.